Hosam-Wajeeh/GRIP-Tasks/README.md

 # GRIP-Tasks
-This repository includes my tasks for the GRIP in Data Science and Business Analytics at The Sparks Foundation
+This repository includes some of my tasks for the GRIP in Data Science and Business Analytics at The Sparks Foundation